NafixData/ahnafnafi/_pages/cv.md

 **2 Title: A Study on the Renovated Parks in Dhaka North City Corporation: Exploring the Perception of the Park Users**
    <div style="text-align: justify;">
      <b>Description:</b> Conducted a study on the physical characteristics and users' perceptions of Tajmahal Road Park in Mohammadpur, Dhaka, after renovation.
 The research involved physical and social surveys to assess the park’s condition and gather insights, aiming to provide recommendations for improving urban parks in Dhaka based on international standards.
    </div>

 -------------------------------
+## Projects (Geography)

 **3 Title: A Study on Redevelopment of Dhaka North City Corporation (DNCC) WARD-21**
    <div style="text-align: justify;">